Shoulder wear

 Pumping

-Pumping causes rapid wear of the central part of the tire tread, as well as reduced traction and increased risk of tire blowout.
+Overinflation causes rapid wear of the central part of the tyre tread, as well as reduced traction and increased risk of tyre failure.

 Check and adjust pressure.
-If you occasionally need to inflate your vehicle's tires to higher pressures than those specified for load limit or high speed maintenance, be sure to reduce the pressure to normal afterward.
+If you occasionally need to inflate your vehicle's tires to a higher pressure than specified for the maximum permissible load or sustained high speed, be sure to reduce the pressure to the normal value afterwards.

 Uneven wear

-The front tires may wear unevenly as a result of wheel misalignment.
-Most service stations can check and adjust wheel alignment for moderate loads.
+Front tires may wear unevenly due to wheel misalignment.
+Most service stations can check and adjust the wheel alignment for moderate loads.

 Incorrect camber or kingpin caster